DaniGuardiola/faircoinjs-lib/README.md

 const { FairBlock: Block } = require('faircoinjs-lib')
 ```

-## To do

-- [ ] Add testnet network
-- [ ] Add tests for larger blocks with transactions
-- [ ] Add tests for faircoin transactions
-- [ ] Add more tests for addresses
-- [ ] Add faircoin-specific functionality
-- [ ] Add tests for ECPair?
-- [ ] Integration tests?
-- [ ] Allow randombytes reimplementation (for example using a React Native library)

 ## Documentation

 The Faircoin specific documentation has been explained above, the rest works exactly the same as `bitcoinjs-lib`.

-The documentation for `bitcoinjs-lib` is available on Github [bitcoinjs/bitcoinjs-lib#v3.3.2](https://github.com/bitcoinjs/bitcoinjs-lib/tree/v3.3.2).
+The documentation for `bitcoinjs-lib` is available on Github [bitcoinjs/bitcoinjs-lib#v3.3.2](https://github.com/bitcoinjs/bitcoinjs-lib/).